 It was during one of my pregnancies when I fell out of love with shop-bought ketchup.
 My taste became sharper and more sensitive to artificial flavourings and chemical preservatives, so I naturally avoided them in all foods.
 On one occasion though, I tried my mum’s homemade ketchup, and it felt like a discovery.

-As a busy mother of three I never had time to make my own ketchup, so when my mum’s supplies were exhausted, I simply took it out of my cooking repertoire until, one day and a good few years later, I found myself lumbered with a pile of tomatoes from my friend’s garden.
-There followed a phone conversation with mum, and the next day my first ketchup jars were neatly arranged on the kitchen table, waiting to be stored.
+As a busy mother of three I never had time to make my own ketchup, so when my mum’s supplies were exhausted, I simply avoided ketchup in my cooking repertoire until, one day a good few years later, I found myself lumbered with a pile of tomatoes from my friend’s garden.
+There followed a phone conversation with Mum, and the next day my first ketchup jars were neatly arranged on the kitchen table, waiting to be stored.

 Since then, I’ve been making this delicious condiment whenever I get hold of honest, home-grown tomatoes.
-This last delivery came from my son’s colleague garden in the warm southern region of Slovakia.
+This last delivery came from my son’s colleague’s garden in the warm southern region of Slovakia.